dtrelogan/react-formstate/docs/introduction.md

 This is much better, and this is only a simple form.
 Where react-formstate **really shines** is when you get to more complex use cases.
 Unlike many other react form packages, react-formstate handles complex forms gracefully, without getting in your way.

-Please reference the other examples here to learn advanced use cases and more ways to write elegant, maintainable code using react-formstate.
+Continue the walkthrough [here](workingWithFormState.md) to learn more about react-formstate.